100 years of love, celebration, heartbreak, and even parades

 Coming October 2017.
 Pre-order now!

-Lance Hornby has covered the Maple Leafs and the NHL for the Toronto Sun since 1986.
+Lance Hornby has covered the Maple Leafs and the NHL for the Toronto Sun and Postmedia since 1986.
 Ron Ellis played for the Toronto Maple Leafs for 16 seasons, was a member of the team’s last Cup-winning squad in 1967, and took part in the 1972 Summit Series.
 Both live in Toronto, Ontario.

 Published: October 2017